 - Encourage exercise, both traditional weight-bearing exercise and exercise that involves pulling forces acting on entheses (tendon insertions) of long bones.

-Primary prevention of fragility fractures in established osteoporosis is covered in the Osteoporosis article.
+Primary prevention of fragility fractures in established osteoporosis is covered in the separate Osteoporosis article.

-- Osteoporosis - Prevention of fragility fractures; NICE CKS, June 2015 (UK access only)
+Osteoporosis - prevention of fragility fractures; NICE CKS, July 2021 (UK access only)